 Malaysia located in a tropical region which is interested with a heavy rainfall through the whole seasons of the year.
-Construction stages usually associated with soil disturbing due to land clearing and grading activities, this combined with the tropical climate in Malaysia, will generate an enormous amount of soil to be eroded and then deposited in the adjacent water bodies.
+Construction stages usually associated with soil disturbing due to land clearing and grading activities, this combined with the tropical climate in Malaysia, will generate an enormous amount of soil to be eroded and then deposited into the adjacent water bodies.
 There are many kinds of mitigation measures used so as to reduce the impact of erosion and sedimentation that are generated due to the stormwater in construction sites.
-This paper presents the application of Multi Criteria Analysis (MCA) tool in choosing the best stormwater control measure by depending on specified criteria and criterion weight.
-The results obtained from the application of MCA in stormwater pollution control have many benefits to the contractors, consultants and decision makers by making them able to select the best control measure for every stage of construction.
+This paper aims to develop and apply Multi Criteria Analysis (MCA) software called Multi Criteria Erosion and Sediment Control (MCESC) software in which it can be applied in selecting the best stormwater control measure by depending on specified criteria and criterion weight.
+Visual Basic 6 was adopted as a development tool.
+This software can help the engineers, contractors on site and decision makers to find the best stormwater control measure in any construction site in Malaysia.
+Users of the MCESC software are given the opportunity to select the best stormwater control measure via expert's judgments that are built in the system or via their own expertise.
+MCESC software has many benefits since the experts are not always available and the consultancy is a costly issue which add further financial allocations to the project.

-Copyright © 2011 International Energy and Environment Foundation - All rights reserved.
+Copyright © 2012 International Energy and Environment Foundation - All rights reserved.

-Keywords: Weighted sum technique; Multi criteria analysis; Erosion and sedimentation control; Construction sites; Water pollution.
+Keywords: Erosion control; Stormwater; Visual basic; Multi criteria analysis; Water pollution; Construction sites.